Portuguese crown jewels: Current crown jewels

 Though the Portuguese crown jewels have had a long history, wars, theft, and devastation have reduced the jewels mainly to those produced under the reigns of João VI and Luís I. The current set of crown jewels includes numerous pieces of jewelry, gold, gems, robes, and other regalia, but most notably:

+Crowns

 Crown of João VI

 The Crown of João VI is an imperial format crown.
 A unique feature of the crown is that it is composed only of pure gold and red velvet, without a single precious stone or gem – an oddity amongst European crowns of the time.
 The crown was made in 1817 for the acclamation of King João VI.
 It was created in the workshop of the Royal Jeweler, Dom António Gomes da Silva, in Rio de Janeiro.
 It is on display at the Royal Treasure Museum at the Palace of Ajuda.